What is Choice Theory?

-Choice Theory is the foundation and underlying theory upon which all of our programmes are based.
-Originated by Dr. William Glasser, it contends that all of our motivation and behaviours are an attempt to meet out specific wants and universal human needs of:
+Choice Theory underpins everything we do.
+Originated by Dr. William Glasser, it embodies the notion that our motivations and behaviours are an attempt to meet these specific wants and universal human needs.

-Although these needs are not in a hierarchy (as in Maslow's development model of motivation), in practice the two most important needs are "the need to love and be loved" (Love & Belonging) and the (self worth/power) need to feel that we are "worthwhile to ourselves and others" (Glasser, 1965).
+Although these needs are not in a strict hierarchy, the two most important needs are “the need to love and be loved” (Love & Belonging) and (Self worth & Power) because we need to feel that we are “worthwhile to ourselves and others”; (Glasser, 1965).

 Fulfilling our wants and needs

 Choice Theory maintains that we are internally motivated to try and fulfil our ‘wants’ and ‘needs’ and that our behaviour is always made up of four interconnecting ‘components’ of acting, thinking, feelings and physiology.
 Each one always accompanies the other three components.

 Acting and thinking are predominately voluntary; feelings and physiology are involuntary and can only be changed by changing how we act and what we think.